dymmond/sayer/docs/index.md

 **What NOT to do:**

-* Don’t modify `pyproject.toml` unless you understand Python packaging.
+* Don't modify `pyproject.toml` unless you understand Python packaging.
 * Avoid hardcoding absolute paths inside your CLI; use dynamic paths.

 ## Writing Your First Command